Airblader/i3/README.md

 smart_gaps on
 ```

-This will disable all gaps (outer and inner) on the workspace whenever only one container is on the current workspace.
+This will disable all gaps (outer, inner, horizontal, vertical) on the workspace whenever only one container is on the current workspace.

 ### Smart Borders